juandiegomarquez/hate-speech-and-offensive-language/README.md

 # Automated Hate Speech Detection and the Problem of Offensive Language
-Repository for Thomas Davidson, Dana Warmsley, Michael Macy, and Ingmar Weber.
+This repository is forked from [the original authors' repository](https://github.com/t-davidson/hate-speech-and-offensive-language): Thomas Davidson, Dana Warmsley, Michael Macy, and Ingmar Weber.
 2017.
 "Automated Hate Speech Detection and the Problem of Offensive Language."
 ICWSM.
-You read the paper [here](https://aaai.org/ocs/index.php/ICWSM/ICWSM17/paper/view/15665).
+You can read the paper [here](https://aaai.org/ocs/index.php/ICWSM/ICWSM17/paper/view/15665).
+It ports their python 2 code to python 3.

-# NOTE: This repository is no longer actively maintained.
-Please do not post issues regarding the compatibility of the existing code with new versions of Python or the packages used.

-## 2019 NEWS
-We have a new paper on racial bias in this dataset and others, you can read it [here](https://arxiv.org/abs/1905.12516)

 ***WARNING: The data, lexicons, and notebooks all contain content that is racist, sexist, homophobic, and offensive in many other ways.***

+* The `data` directory contains the labeled data as a csv
+* The `src` directory contains Python 2.7 code to replicate the authors' analyses in the paper
+* The `lexicons` directory contains the lexicon they generated to try to more accurately classify hate speech
+* The `pickled_models` directory contains the models necessary for classification.
+These are not the same pkl files from the original repository, as those were pickled with Python 2 and therefore cannot be unpickled with Python 3.
+The pkl files in this repository have all been pickled with Python 3.
-You can find our labeled data in the `data` directory.
-We have included them as a pickle file (Python 2.7) and as a CSV.
-You will also find a notebook in the `src` directory containing Python 2.7 code to replicate our analyses in the paper and a lexicon in the `lexicons` directory that we generated to try to more accurately classify hate speech.
-The `classifier` directory contains a script, instructions, and the necessary files to run our classifier on new data, a test case is provided.
+* The `classifier` directory contains a script, instructions, and the necessary files to run the original authors' classifier on new data, and a test case is provided.

-***Please cite our paper in any published work that uses any of these resources.***
+***Please cite the original authors' paper in any published work that uses any of these resources.***
 ~~~
 @inproceedings{hateoffensive,
   title = {Automated Hate Speech Detection and the Problem of Offensive Language},